gdichicago/js101/README.md

 JS101 is meant to be taught in 4 classes, approximately 2.5 hours each (a total of 10 hours of instruction).
 Each session includes workshop slides with lecture notes, a series of in-class exercises, and homework to complete between classes.

-*Class description and instructions for use pending slide completion.*

 ## Class website

 The class website and slides are available hosted [here](http://gdichicago.com/classes/js101/).
 You can teach this class using everything on that page.